Academic

 What does the world of work look like?

 From the very start of their journey at St Paul’s Girls’ School, students are introduced to the careers programme, along with exploring possibilities and learning about self-awareness.
-The students have a series of talks and workshops about careers and hear from parent speakers.
+The students have a series of talks and workshops about careers and hear from alumnae and parent speakers.
 The students begin to learn about the world of work through teachers linking curriculum learning with careers.

 Middle School (LV, V and VI)